North Atlantic Salmon Conservation Organization

 As a specialised regional fishery management organisation, NASCO's mission is to contribute through consultation and cooperation to the conservation, restoration, enhancement and rational management of salmon stocks with a 10-Year Plan to slow the decline of wild North Atlantic salmon.

 NASCO is headquartered in Edinburgh, United Kingdom, and was formed in response to the failure of independent states to effectively protect a global common such as the salmon population.
-It was recognized that international cooperation was essential to prevent unsustainable overfishing.
+It was recognised that international cooperation was essential to prevent unsustainable overfishing.
 NASCO has since established various regulations and guidelines to manage salmon fisheries, including restricting fishing to within 12 nautical miles of the coast with exceptions in Greenland and the Faroe Islands.
-Additionally, NASCO has recognized the increasing number of countries implementing catch-and-release practices and has brought light to the proper way to manage and catch-and-release scenario in order to reduce fishing mortality.
+Additionally, NASCO has recognised the increasing number of countries implementing catch-and-release practices and has brought light to the proper way to manage and catch-and-release scenario in order to reduce fishing mortality.
 NASO highlights the importance of keeping the fish in the water prior to release to avoid air exposure.
 There has been valuable evidence supporting increasing survival rates by following these guidelines.

 In 2020, the NASCO operates with a budget of 636 630 GBP, with a little over 583 000 GBP coming from the member states.